-Pre-order is on now.
-If you decide to pre-order, here are a couple of ways you can do it:
+If you decide to order online, here are a couple of ways you can do it:

 I’ll be zooming all over US and Canada to promote the book, beginning April 11.
 Get the details of my US + Canada Book Tour here.
 We’re continuing to add dates to the list so if you don’t see your city just yet, hold tight!

 I recorded this podcast a couple of weeks ago, that goes into why I made the book, some of the stories behind its creation, and more.

 Leanne Vogel: You’re listening to Episode #15.5 of the Keto Diet Podcast.
 Hey, I’m Leanne from HealthfulPursuit.com and this is the Keto Diet Podcast where we’re busting through the restrictive mentality of a traditional ketogenic diet to uncover the life you crave.

 What’s keto?
 Keto is a low-carb, high-fat diet where we’re switching from a sugar burning state to becoming fat burning machines.
 If you’re in need of keto recipe food prep inspiration, I’ve prepped a free, seven-day keto meal plan exclusive for podcast listeners.
 The plan is complete with a shopping list and everything you need to chow down on keto for seven whole days.
 Download your free copy at HealthfulPursuit.com/ketomeal.
 Let’s get this party started.